gamilaaly/Data-Anlysis-Advanced-Nanodegree/Build Data Dashboards - US Census Demographic Data/README.md

 As you work with the data, come up with a question you're curious about and can be answered from the data.
 Build a dashboard or story to answer your question and lead viewers to that answer.

 ### Submission
-Ready to submit your project?
-Click on the "Submit Project" button or go back to your Udacity Home and click on the project, then follow the instructions to submit!
-Make sure you include the following files and information:
 - A PDF or Markdown report that includes the following sections:
   - Links to your dashboards or story
 You must submit url links for each of your visuals from Tableau Public.
 If you need a reminder on how to save to Tableau Public, please see the next concept.